 Infection control

-Coronavirus and other viruses and bacteria can stay on surfaces for some time.
-To protect yourself and your loved ones, please wash your hands with soap and water or use hand sanitiser as often as possible.
-Try not to touch your face (mouth, nose, eyes) as this is an easy way to spread the virus.
+Keep hands clean: Viruses and bacteria can stay on surfaces for some time.
+To protect yourself and your loved ones, please wash your hands with soap and water or use hand sanitiser as often as possible to decontaminate your hands.

 General advice for hospital visitors